emillynMellyne/etl-playstation-collection-tracker/README.md

 ## Setup

 ### Google Sheets Acquired Games List
-We need to setup a GoogleSheets SpreadSheet that will store the acquired games.
-This Google Sheets needs to follow this model:
+You need to set up a Google Sheets spreadsheet to store the acquired games.
+This Google Sheet should follow this model:

 ![Google Sheets spreadsheet example](img/Screenshot_1.png)

-- A column containing the name of game and another containing "1" for the acquired ones or blank if not acquired.
+- One column containing the name of the game and another containing "1" for acquired games or blank if not acquired.

-You also need to generate an `credentials.json` file for authentication with Google.
-You can do it by following this tutorial [here](https://docs.gspread.org/en/latest/oauth2.html#for-bots-using-service-account).
+You also need to generate a `credentials.json` file for authentication with Google.
+You can do this by following the tutorial [here](https://docs.gspread.org/en/latest/oauth2.html#for-bots-using-service-account).

 ## Requirements

-The requirements are described on the `requirements.txt` file.
+The requirements are described in the `requirements.txt` file.

 It's advised to run this project using Docker.